nelsonjchen/PassShout/README.md

    * There is a "debounce" mechanism to prevent saying the same pass type twice for every unique barcode.

+## Interesting Usage

+* The App will request audio focus and pause playback of "music" temporarily.
+This can be actual music or a PSA welcoming guests and telling them to get their tickets out on a loop.

 ## Post-Usage
 * Uninstall the App after the event.
 The App is implemented in a low-power and